-Make a home for Clancy Koala!
+Make a home for Koala Clancy!Click image for gallery!

 KOALA CONSERVATION STATUS: Wild koalas in Australia are under threat from climate change, loss of habitat, drought and bushfire.
 Their conservation status is listed as Vulnerable in 3 states.
-In the You Yangs from 2009 to 2011 wild koala number halved due to drought.
+In the You Yangs from 2009 to 2011 wild koala numbers halved due to drought.
 Immediate, dramatic action is required to protect them.

-ABOUT CLANCY: Clancy is a young male koala, living wild in the You Yangs Regional Park near Melbourne.
+ABOUT KOALA CLANCY: Clancy is a young male koala, living wild in the You Yangs Regional Park near Melbourne.
 He is special because Echidna Walkabout Guides & Researchers have known him since he was born.
 He is the second son of Pat, one of our most frequently-seen koalas, and she too has been part of our Koala Research Project since she was a tiny joey.

 Clancy was born in April/May 2010 and lived with his mother and grandmother until January 2012, when he was around 20 months old.
 Then, like most young males, he left the safety and comfort of his mother's home area and struck out to find himself a home.